 What is it?

 - Meningococcal disease is a life-threating disease caused by the bacteria Neisseria meningitidis.
 It can cause infections in the lining of the brain (meningitis) and in the blood (meningococcemia), or both.
-These conditions are very serious and can be deadly.
+These conditions are very serious and can be deadly if not threated immediately

-- Over recent years Fiji has seen an increase in cases of people getting meningococcal disease.
-This is why the Ministry of Health and Medical Services is taking immediate, nation-wide action.
+- Over recent years Fiji has seen an increase in cases of people getting meningococcal C disease (Men C).
+This is why the Ministry of Health and Medical Services (the Ministry) is taking immediate, nation-wide action.

 Meningococcal disease is very serious but can be treated if detected early